dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/step-indicator/info.md

 ## API changes after version 9.8

-The API has been simplified and some properties have to be changes by the next major version release.
-The changes are made backwards compatible.
+The API has been simplified and some properties have to be changed by the next major version release.
+The changes are made backward compatible.
 But in order to use the new UX look, you have to make a few changes:

 - Add a property called `mode="strict"` (choose your mode)
 - Add a property called `sidebar_id` with an unique ID.
 - Optional, place `<StepIndicator.Sidebar sidebar_id="unique-step-indicator" />` in your layout.
 - URL handling is deprecated and will be removed in v10

-The documentation is updated and every property name that will be deprecated is clear marked with a strike-through line.
-You will get a console warning during development when you use the outdated properties.
+The documentation is updated and every property name that will be deprecated is clearly marked with a strike-through line.
+You will get a console warning during development when you use outdated properties.